akshar-raaj/mixer/README.md

 Applications have environment.

-Application environment can be set inside `application/0` using `:env`keyword.
+Application environment can be set inside `application/0` using `:env`keyword. `application/0` returns a keyword list.

 Application environments can be read in the code using: